benjamin-bader/ExpectBetter/README.md

 Customizing Messages
 ========================

 The default error message is generated from the name of your test method; it follows this pattern: "Expected [actual] [method] [expected]".
 For example, if `ToHaveBeenModifiedSince` returns false, the error message would be: `Failure: Expected [System.FileInfo] to have been modified since [2012-01-01]`.
 Descriptions of actual and expected values are generated with a call to `.ToString()`.
-By default, .
 That `System.FileInfo` part isn't so informative - what if you want a better message?
 Set the `BaseMatcher<T, M>.actualDescription` field.

 Let's try: